AriPal/SesamWorkshop/SesamWorkshopGuide.md

 }
 ```

-The supplier wants to get:
+The following is the changes that must be done in cardealer-preperation-(yourname) pipe, all this can be achieved by using the DTL examples shown in presentation.
-- Only cars that are sold
+- Only cars that are sold (Hint: filter)
-- Only cars that cost over 500.000
+- Only cars that cost over 500.000 (hint: filter)
-- If car cost more than 800.000, add a field `expensive:true`
+- If car cost more than 800.000, add a field `expensive:true` (hint: if)
-- Create a field `brandType` that concats field `brand` and `type` e.g. `brandType: Volvo XC90`
+- Create a field `brandType` that concats field `brand` and `type` e.g. `brandType: Volvo XC90` (hint: concat)
-- Remove field brand and type
+- Remove field brand and type (hint: remove)

-The outcome is to have a dataflow that looks like this with your name after each pipe.
-The following assignments will help you to achieve this.
+Once all tasks are completed the outcome should look like this (your name in the end of each pipe).
+Keep in mind the embedded-data pipe is not something we will create, it has been added to show that this data will come from an actual system (external service).
 ![image](https://user-images.githubusercontent.com/8822677/174827832-ee1692cb-2f2b-4ed9-b8fc-a191ed165f4c.png)

-1. Create a cardealer-source-(yourname) pipe that sends embedded data out.
-2.